NSoiffer/MathCAT/docs/users.md

 * Chemistry: [SpellOut]
   * Options:  SpellOut, AsCompound, Off
   * Description:  controls how Chemical formulae are read.
-Examples for $\mathrm{H}_2\mathrm{0}$:
+Examples for $\mathrm{H}_2\mathrm{O}$:
-    * SpellOut: "H 2 0"
+    * ✓SpellOut: "H 2 0" (verbosity controls whether "sub"/"super" is spoken)
     * AsCompound: "Water"
-    * Off "H sub 2 O"
+    * ✓Off "H sub 2 O"
-  * Status: not yet implemented.
-Inferring Chemical notations is a bit tricky so MathCAT will sometimes not pick it up.
-The work of the MathML WG may make it substantially easier for authors to indicate that something is Chemistry.
+  * Status: Many heuristics have been implemented to infer when some notation is chemistry or not.
+Inferring chemical notations is a bit tricky so MathCAT will sometimes not recognize them and may sometimes inadvertently classify something as chemistry.
+The work of the MathML WG may make it substantially easier for authors to indicate that something is chemistry.

 SpeechOverrides:
 * ✓CapitalLetters: "cap"     # word to say as a prefix for capital letters unless in unicode.yaml; empty string leaves it to screen reader